kelu124/echomods/include/ppt_CLA.md

 ## Recommendation

 * Paid contributors give their copyright, but the project can allow the paid contributors to keep their copyrights
 * Unpaid contributors grant a a licence to use their contributions, unless they want to assign the copyright to the project

 ## Application to the murgen-modules project

 Suggestion:
 * Establishing a Canonical (IP-neutral) CLA
 * Submitting the work as part of the _medico-technical_
+* Add a contribution to echopen's board :)

 ## Read more